 The occupier of any premises and any person in charge or apparently in charge of any premises or public place who does not furnish to an authorised person or police officer all reasonable assistance and all information that —

-(a) the authorised person or police officer requires of him; and
+(a) the authorised person or police officer requires of that occupier or person; and

 (b) that occupier or person is capable of furnishing with respect to the exercise of the powers, and the discharge of the duties, of the authorised person or police officer under this Part commits an offence.

 [Section 83 amended: No. 50 of 1996 s.
-11.]
+11; No. 40 of 2020 s.
+111(1).]

 84. Excessive noise emissions from vehicles or vessels